Sometimes, it might be easier to think of compliance as a vending machine.

 (This bit is arguably made easier as you can leverage the StateRAMP’s classification tool.)

-- StateRAMP Low+: 179 Controls with overlay requirements
+• StateRAMP Low+: 179 Controls with additional control requirements

-- What is a control overlay?
-These are added controls to comply with additional requirements.
+• What are the additional control requirements?
+These are added controls to comply with additional requirements associated with the applicable standards, regulations, and services.

-- Common control overlays would include those to accommodate Criminal Justice Information Services (CJIS), International Traffic in Arms Regulation (ITAR), Minimum Acceptable Risk Standards for Exchanges (MARS-E), Privacy Controls, Health Insurance Portability and Accountability Act (HIPAA), etc.
+• Common additional control requirements include those to accommodate Criminal Justice Information Services (CJIS), International Traffic in Arms Regulation (ITAR), Minimum Acceptable Risk Standards for Exchanges (MARS-E), Privacy Controls, Health Insurance Portability and Accountability Act (HIPAA), etc.

 Is There a StateRAMP High Baseline?